PrivStatBool/KernelHE/tfhe/README.md

 ## Prerequisites

-Before installing PrivStatBool and TFHE, ensure your system meets the following requirements:
+Before installing 'tfhe', ensure your system meets the following requirements:

 - **C++ Compiler:** A compiler supporting C++11 standards, such as g++ (version 5.2 or higher) or clang (version 3.8 or higher).
 This is necessary for compiling the core TFHE library.